 - medical statistics;

-- general clinical skills, including anamnesis, physical examination, clinical reasoning and therapeutic skills; and
+- general clinical skills, including anamnesis, physical examination, clinical reasoning and therapeutic skills;

 (medical) professional behaviour.